vasu5235/marketplace_services_CSI5112/README.md

 ## Testing

-1. Download postman collection json files from `/documentation` folder
+1. Download postman collection json files from `/QA` folder
 2. Import the collection json files in Postman on your local machine
 3. Configure URL parameter - Right click on imported collection and click on **Variables**
 4. Set variable name to **url** and initial & current value as the API endpoints e.g. https://localhost:7136/api or http://3.93.177.49/api

 ## NOTE: Please pull docker image on your local machine to test our APIs.

+## Documentation

+1. Inside `/documentation` folder, you can find our documentation for Data Model and API Collection